Meet the Sew Over It team!

 From as far back as I can remember, I have been passionate about arts and craft and making things.
 I grew up in North London and I am heavily influenced by the mix of different cultures, races and identities that I was surrounded by.
 I set up my own jewellery brand in 2013, BethanJoy London and I really enjoy creating my own pieces and seeing them come together to help create different looks and styles.
 I am really excited about being part of the team at Sew Over It to help our customers create their own ideas and encourage more people to get involved in making their own clothing.

-Mollie is our Online Shop & Shops Manager, and is in charge of our online shop and looking after both branches.
-She processes all of your online shop orders, making sure they are sent out speedily!
-You will also see her in the Clapham shop if you pop in for a browse or an evening class.
-Mollie is based in Clapham, Tuesday-Saturday.
+Mollie is our Online Shop & Shop Manager, and is in charge of making sure our online shop and Islington shop run well and look beautiful.
+She makes sure they are sent out speedily!
+Mollie is based in Islington, Tuesday to Saturday.

 Nicole Wells – Production Manager